Energy plan ‘will not protect poorest and disabled people already struggling’

 The energy plan announced by Prime Minister Liz Truss contains a “big hole” as it will not protect the poorest families and disabled people who are already struggling with their bills, charities have said.

-Bills for the average household will be frozen at no more than £2,500 a year, a long-awaited announcement confirmed on Thursday.
+Bills for the average household will be frozen at no more than £2,500 a year, a long-awaited announcement confirmed on Thursday, with groups saying this will bring relief to many households.

 This is on top of the previously promised £400 discount on energy bills for every household over the winter.